uberVelocity/os-2/README.md

 3.

 #### Notes
-A potential function that deals with the creation of a file descriptor between two processes might be useful since one does not know how many file descriptors shall be needed in advance.
+- A potential function that deals with the creation of a file descriptor between two processes might be useful since one does not know how many file descriptors shall be needed in advance.
 As such, each operation that needs a file descriptor shall create its own dynamically.
+- dup() used for handling the output / input from a file to a file